Britapollo/professional-portfolio/README.md

 - [Contact](#contact)

 ## About the Portfolio
-This portfolio showcases my skills in Machine Learning, Data Science, and Web Development.
+This portfolio showcases my skills in Machine Learning, Data Science, AI & automation.
 It features projects I've worked on, services I offer, and my achievements in tech.

 ## Features
 - Dynamic sections for Skills, Experience, and Education.